zepab/home-assistant-matter-hub/README.md

   --web-port                     Port used by the web application (default: 8482)                       [number]

+  --mdns-network-interface       Limit MDNS to this network interface                                   [string]

   --home-assistant-url           The HTTP-URL of your Home Assistant URL                     [string] [required]

   --home-assistant-access-token  A long-lived access token for your Home Assistant Instance  [string] [required]
 ```

+Each of those configuration options can be configured via environment variables, too.
+Simply prefix them with `HAMH_`
+and write them in capslock with underscores (e.g. `HAMH_MDNS_NETWORK_INTERFACE`).

 ## 3. Bridge Configuration